-Since the global financial crisis of 2008, there has been a new boom in irresponsible lending to the developing world.
+Since the global financial crisis of 2008, there has been a boom in irresponsible lending to impoverished countries.

-This lending boom is threatening to set a new debt trap for people in poverty around the world, particularly in Africa.
-Governments are unable to afford to pay off their debts and provide basic services like healthcare and education to their people.
+This lending boom is threatening to set a new debt trap for people in poverty around the world, where governments are unable to afford to pay their debts and provide basic services like healthcare and education to their people.